Petty officer third class

+A petty officer third class is a non-commissioned officer in some navies and coast guards.

+By country

+United States

 Petty officer third class is the fourth enlisted rank in the U.S. Navy and the U.S. Coast Guard, above seaman and below petty officer second class, and is the lowest rank of non-commissioned officer, equivalent to a corporal in the U.S. Army and Marine Corps.
 Petty officer third class shares the same pay grade as senior airman in the Air Force, which no longer has an NCO rank corresponding with E-4.
 Specialists in the Army are not recognized as NCOs either, even though they are also in the E-4 pay grade.